Deployment

 Create the nginx config at /etc/nginx/sites-available/owlmetry:

-# API server (agent keys, dashboard API, auth)
+# API server (agent keys, dashboard API, auth, attachment uploads/downloads)

 server {